ozalpozqur/altogic-auth-nuxt3/README.md

 ```

 ### Replacing pages/auth-redirect.vue with the following code:
-In this page we use the `getAuthGrant()` method to create a new session and associated `sessionToken` for verify email or sign in with magic link.
+In this page, we will use **Nuxt Server** call our backend api to verify user.
 ```vue
 <!-- pages/auth-redirect.vue -->
 <script setup>